Skip to main content

 How does Mom’s IMPACTT Work?

 Mom’s IMPACTT is a program designed to support frontline providers and build their capacity to recognize, assess, treat and/or refer people with PMADs, PSUDs and/or IPV to resources and treatment via trainings, toolkits and consultations.
-The Mom’s IMPACTT team includes care coordinators that provide people with referrals to help address social determinants of health and psychosocial needs, and perinatal psychiatrists that provide evidence-based treatment for people with PMADs and PSUDs.
+The Mom’s IMPACTT team includes Care Coordinators who provide people with appropriate referrals and resources to address psychosocial needs and perinatal psychiatrists.
+The perinatal psychiatrists provide evidence-based treatment for people with PMADs and PSUDs.

 Healthcare Providers